rqmartins73/bluexport/README.md

  <br>

- *This file is to be run in crontab or in background, it will not produce many or none output to screen, it will log in a file.*
+ *This file is to be run in crontab or in background, it will produce little or no output to screen, it will log in a file.*

 Before running `bluexport.sh`, first you must configure the file **bluexscrt** with your IBM Cloud Data.